transloadit/ios-sdk/README.md

+#Note#

+This is the development branch of the Transloadit SDK and Cocoapod.
+Several changes will take place in order to make iOS intergration more fluid and plug and play - yet easily customizable and maintainable.

 #Important#

 The Transloadit iOS SDK works with iOS 7 and Xcode 5 with ARC enabled or with any newer version.